crawl/crawl/crawl-ref/docs/crawl_manual.rst

   reserves start to run low, thus replenishing their shroud of magic and their spells' fuel with each voracious bite.

-Bultungins
+Gnolls
-  Bultungins are a race of short-haired hyena-headed folk hailing from the arid deserts and grasslands of the east.
-With a variety of lurid tales told of them, others avoid the Bultungins.
-Despite their isolation, Bultungins are unusually drawn to the Dungeon.
+  Gnolls are a race of caniform humanoids hailing from the arid deserts and grasslands of the east.
+With a variety of lurid tales told of them, others avoid the Gnolls.
+Despite their isolation, Gnolls are unusually drawn to the Dungeon.

-  Bultungins are quick to learn, picking up the basics of any skill within a short period of time.
+  Gnolls are quick to learn, picking up the basics of any skill within a short period of time.
 Their attention wanes quickly, though, and they find it more and more difficult to train a given skill the more practised they become at it.
-Thus, Bultungins often prefer to dabble in a wide variety of fresh and interesting skills.
+Thus, Gnolls often prefer to dabble in a wide variety of fresh and interesting skills.
 Their powerful noses indicate to them where treasures lay hidden in the Dungeon.